fmezou/lappupdate/docs/howto/howto_deploy_applications.rst

 Deploy from a DVD
 =================
-The phase of deployment start by calling `lappdeploy` script from a command shell.
+The phase of deployment start by calling :command:`lappdeploy` script from a command shell.
 The only argument to pass is the set name according to your organisation choice (see :ref:`howto-deploy_build-applist`)

 As any installation of program, you must launch the script with administrator privilege (right click on the command prompt link, and choose